Bryce-Stabenow/who-dis/README.md

 ### Development workflow
 - Make changes to the code
-- Run `npm run build` to compile
+- Run `npm run build` to compile (or `npm run watch` for continuous building)
 - Refresh the extension in Chrome (`chrome://extensions/` and click the refresh icon on the extension)

 ## Structure
 - `src/`: Source code
+  - `popup.html` and `popup.ts`: The popup UI and interaction logic
+  - `popup.css`: Styles for the popup UI
+  - `background.ts`: Background script that handles API calls and content script injection
+  - `manifest.json`: Extension manifest file
 - `dist/`: Compiled code (generated after build)

-- `src/popup.html` and `src/popup.ts`: The popup UI
-- `src/background.ts`: Background script
-- `src/manifest.json`: Extension manifest file
+## Permissions
+The extension requires the following permissions:
+- `activeTab`: To access the content of the currently active tab
+- `tabs`: To get information about the current tab
+- `scripting`: To inject and execute detection scripts
+- Access to all HTTP/HTTPS URLs for analyzing website properties